 Column Description Action Type of action to perform.
-Click the action to go to Action Details .
+Click the action to go to Action Details.
 Scheduled Time The earliest time to perform the action.
 Succeeded Number of clients on which this action was successful.
 Failed Number of clients on which this action has failed.
 Pending Number of clients on which this action is currently running Total Total number of clients on which this action has been scheduled.

-2.11.4.
+2.11.5.
 Archived Actions

 The Schedule > Archived Actions section shows actions that you have marked as archived.
 Use the Filter by Action field to search the list.
 Completed or failed actions can be archived.
-For more information about actions, see Administration > Actions.

-2.11.5.
+2.11.6.
 Action Chains